Articles of Incorporation and Rules

 https://elaws.e-gov.go.jp/document?lawid=323AC0000000200

-(Justifiable reasons for refusing a request)
+(Justifiable reasons for refusing a claim)

 • When the claimant does not meet the qualifications set forth in the preceding two articles